cisagov/get.gov/pages/help/help_domain-management.md

 4. Update as needed.
 5. Click “Save.”

-## Update information about your authorizing official
+## Update information about your senior official

-Your authorizing official is the person within your organization who can authorize domain requests.
+Your senior official is the person within your organization who can authorize domain requests.
 This person must be in a role of significant, executive responsibility within the organization.
 The person in this role for your organization might change over time due to events like elections, promotions, or turnover.

 1. Sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} using your Login.gov account.
 2. Click the “Manage” link for your .gov domain.
-3. Click “Authorizing official” on the left-side navigation.
+3. Click “Senior official” on the left-side navigation.
 4. Update as needed.
 5. Click “Save.”